typicode/husky/DOCS.md

 Generally speaking, you should AVOID defining `husky` in multiple `package.json`, as each package would overwrite previous `husky` installations.

+Alternatively, you can disable this functionality by setting the `searchParentDirs` to `false`, which will cause `husky` to only for `.git` in the directory that the installing `package.json` is in, rather then searching each upwards, through each successive parent directory.

 ```sh
 .
 └── root